Do you often look at your bank account just a few days after pay day, wondering where all your money went?

 2. How to set it up

-Personally, I use a plain old excel sheet, and that works for me.
-Here is what it looks like:
+Personally, I use a plain old excel sheet and that works for me.
+Here is what the layout looks like:

 You can also use apps such as Money Lover, Monefy, AndroMoney, or Spending Tracker if that makes it easier.
-Trust me, taking an hour on a Sunday once a month to manage your money will help you out a LOT in the long run.
+Trust me, taking an hour once a month to manage your money will help you out a LOT in the long run.

 3. What to do with the information

-You can create a budget, or set goals for yourself such as – don’t spend more than 10% on coffee and takeaways this month.
+You can create a budget, or set goals for yourself such as – don’t spend more than 5% on coffee and takeaways this month.
+Work on improving the results each month until you are comfortable with where it’s all going.

 4. What items were a waste of money?

 Did you really need that new dress you brought last week?
 Or those takeaways because you were too lazy to cook that night?
-Look at what you can cut back on to make extra savings.
+Look at what you can do to reduce your spending and put your money towards what really matters.

 5. Small expenses can add up